State of Workers Report

 Joanna Piacenza leads Industry Analysis at Morning Consult.
 Prior to joining Morning Consult, she was an editor at the Public Religion Research Institute, conducting research at the intersection of religion, culture and public policy.
 Joanna graduated from the University of Wisconsin-Madison with a bachelor’s degree in journalism and mass communications and holds a master’s degree in religious studies from the University of Colorado Boulder.
 For speaking opportunities and booking requests, please email [email protected].

-Amy He is an analyst team lead of Industry Analysis.
-Her team identifies trends affecting key demographics across retail & e-commerce and media & entertainment.
-Prior to joining Morning Consult, Amy served as the executive editor of newsletters at eMarketer.
+Amy He is deputy head of Industry Analysis.
+Her team identifies trends across retail, media, technology, sports and brand reputation.
+Prior to joining Morning Consult, Amy served as the executive editor of newsletters at Insider Intelligence (formerly known as eMarketer), and was a China reporter for many years.
 She graduated from New York University with a bachelor’s degree in journalism and East Asian studies.
 For speaking opportunities and booking requests, please email [email protected].